Julius Nyerere Hydropower Station: History

 This changed in the 1950s when the Food and Agriculture Organization (FAO) started studying Rufiji River infrastructure.
 This included a far larger dam wall of around 100 m that aimed to transform the valley to an artificial environment, providing water for agriculture.
 The FAO's report was published in 1961 and envisaged 200,000 ha of irrigation.

 Plans turned towards hydropower after Tanganyika's independence in 1961.
 President Nyerere saw hydropower dams as key deliverers of his ambitious modernisation programme.
 From the 1969-1974 Second Five-Year Development Plan, this modernisation plan increasingly aimed for industrialisation and therefore needed cheap electricity.
 This understanding of dams as developmental and of their ability to deliver cheap electricity, drove the Great Ruaha Hydropower Project with involved hydro-plants at Kidatu and Mtera.
 The Ruaha is an upstream tributary of the Rufiji.

 Planning for the Stiegler's Gorge project advanced with three donor organisations.
-The Japanese External Trade Organization supported feasibility studies in the 1960s that proposed a 620MW plant.
+The Japanese External Trade Organization supported feasibility studies in the 1960s that proposed a 620 MW plant.
 At the same time, Nyerere's government engaged US Authorities and in particular the Bureau of Reclamation and Tennessee Valley Authority.
 This produced studies planning wider transformation of the Rufiji valley, with the dam enabling irrigation, industrialisation, urban water supply and a large fishery in its reservoir.
 The US studies also initiated the creation of the Rufiji Basin Development Authority (RUBADA), whose founding mission was to build the dam and facilitate the wider development of the valley.
 By the 1970s, the Norwegian NORAD development agency had taken on the Stiegler's Gorge Planning, producing detailed feasibility and construction designs.

 However, these plans were never implemented.
 This is primarily because of the World Bank's decision to reject project finance.
 In the 1980s, the bank was the major financier of dams in developing countries and particularly significant in Tanzania, which was enduring an economic crisis at the time.
 The World Bank questioned the need for a dam at Stiegler's Gorge, given their calculation of limited growth in Tanzania's electricity demand.
 There were also growing environmental concerns around the project, prompting the first Environmental Impact Assessment in Tanzania.
 These concerns were magnified by the designation of the Selous Game Reserve, in which the gorge sits, as a UNESCO World Heritage Site in 1982.
 The World Bank and other international donors consequently turned to the smaller and less-impactful Kidatu and Pangani Falls Dams in the 1990s.